aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xlsb-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLSB to DOC on Android via Java or Online App" h2="Transform XLSB to DOC within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+XLSB is a binary file format used by Microsoft Excel to store spreadsheet data.
+It is a compressed version of the XLSX format and is not compatible with many other applications.
+Therefore, it is necessary to convert XLSB to a more compatible format such as DOC.

+<h2>How Aspose.Total helps for xlsb to doc conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLSB to DOC conversion feature inside your Android applications.
-In the first step you can export XLSB to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to DOC.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs that can be used to integrate XLSB to DOC conversion feature inside Android applications.
+It consists of two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java.
+The first API can be used to export XLSB to PDF and the second API can be used to convert PDF to DOC.
+This makes it easy to convert XLSB to DOC without any hassle.
+Moreover, the APIs are highly reliable and provide accurate results.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}